Tadashi: Enabling AI-Based Automated Code Generation With Guaranteed Correctness: : A Library to Sample Legal Polyhedral Transformations

-Similar to RL, evolutionary algorithms use a mix of exploration and exploitation to traverse the search space, however without relying on on learnable parameters and performing search using more direct heuristics~\cite{CAI2023119656}.
+Similar to RL, evolutionary computation (EC) algorithms use a mix of exploration and exploitation to traverse the search space, however without relying on learnable parameters and performing search using more direct heuristics~\cite{CAI2023119656}.
 Exploration refers to searching for new, diverse solutions by exploring a wide range of the solution space, while exploitation focuses on refining and improving existing solutions by intensively searching around the best solutions found so far.
-As mentioned above in other ML approaches, \tool{}'s sampling of the search space can be parameterised by the user to explore a wide range of the search space (exploration) or intensive search in a narrow region of the search space (exploitation).
+As mentioned above in other ML approaches, \TADASHI{}'s sampling of the search space can be parameterized by the user to explore a wide range of the search space (exploration) or intensive search in a narrow region of the search space (exploitation).
 The runtime of the transformed code variants would be used as the objective function.

-The exploration capability of evolutionary algorithms can in some instances improve if infeasible solutions appear in the population~\cite{6557723}, and then later be penalised to disappear over time from the population~\cite{10.1145/3520304.3533640}. \tool{} internally manipulates the schedule to generate both legal and illegal transformations, where we then filter out the illegal transformations.
-Since illegal transformations can be of value for the exploration capability of evolutionary algorithms, we allow the user to sample illegal transformations simply by not rolling them back and generating code disregarding the result of the legality check.
+The exploration capability of EC algorithms can in some instances improve if infeasible solutions appear in the population~\cite{6557723}, and then later be penalized to disappear over time from the population~\cite{10.1145/3520304.3533640}. \TADASHI{} internally manipulates the schedule to generate both legal and illegal transformations, where we then filter out the illegal transformations.
+Since illegal transformations can be of value for the exploration capability of EC algorithms, we allow the user to sample illegal transformations simply by not rolling them back and generating code disregarding the result of the legality check.